desihub/gpu_specter/README.md

 For both the cpu and gpu versions:

-GPU conversion is in progress. `cache_spots` and `projection_matrix` are now on the gpu.
-We have an error in the gpu function `projection_matrix` that results in zeros for the final wavelength patch.
-This causes singular matrices and the whole program crashes.
-We are actively trying to solve this.

-After this point, we can flip our numpy functions in `ex2d_patch` over to cupy functions.
-This part has been previously tested so it should hopefully work as desired.

 To run the both versions on our cori gpu skylakes/v100s (everyone should be able to run, no linux group necessary)

 `ssh cori.nersc.gov`